jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Sometimes I spend most time thinking about a subdivision of code and about names, not testing if something is doing what I want it to do.
 I can spend ten minutes figuring out a name.
 If I don’t give it a good name, the code is not going to make sense.

 An identifier is the only thing that can tell something about the contents of a symbol when its contained symbols aren’t shown.
 A kitchen consists of hundreds of things, but if you say ‘kitchen’ you really know enough.
 If it’s given a bad name, then you don’t know what it does.
 Then the only way you can know what it does is by looking at its contents and hope that good names are used there.
 If the names inside are no good either, there is still no way of telling what it does.
 You can’t tell what it does from just procedure structure and object structure.
 Eventually there has to be names.
 If all names suck, then you rely on interpreting machine instructions.
-If Intel(\* would have given indistinguishable names to machine instructions then you would be lost.
+If Intel(\* might have given indistinguishable names to machine instructions then you might be lost.
 You can’t see anything in the code then.
 All you could rely on is documentation saying what’s what, if such documentation even exists.
 In some cases where you use proper naming, you hardly need to supply any documentation.

 Even when you don’t think a lot, when giving something a name, even then naming is important.
 The names, however quickly and poorly chosen, are distinguishable or the consequence is that you can’t see what your code does, unless you look into what’s under the name, hoping you’ll recognize something there.